-- 1. Navigate to the Define access code parameter $\rightarrow \square$ . - 2.
+- ► The user role with which the user is currently logged on the web browser is indicated by the Access status parameter.
+Navigation path: Operation → Access status. - 1.
+Navigate to the Define access code parameter $\rightarrow \square$ . - 2.
 Define a 4-digit numeric code as an access code. - 3.
-Enter the access code again in the Confirm access code parameter $\rightarrow \cong$ to confirm the code. - └→ The web browser switches to the login page.
+Enter the access code again in the Confirm access code parameter $\rightarrow \square$ to confirm the code. - └ The web browser switches to the login page.